 A degree in school psychology is more popular than many other degrees.
 In fact, it ranks #260 out of 1506 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual reviewed 2 schools in Tennessee to determine which ones were the best for degree seekers in the field of school psychology.
-Combined, these schools handed out 13 degrees in school psychology to qualified students.
+When you put them all together, these colleges and universities awarded 15 degrees in school psychology during the 2020-2021 academic year.

 The school psychology school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best School Psychology Schools in Tennessee.